Tejan4422/portfolio/README.md

 with hyperparameter tuning because of long waitings in training but with training accuracy close to 60% can be achieved with this neural network

-## Project 6:Testing Best fit Classification Algorithm & Hyperparametertuning
+## Project 7 :Testing Best fit Classification Algorithm & Hyperparametertuning
 * Dataset used : Titanic
 * Objective : Based on the data try to classify who would be saved after the disaster since there are very few life saver boats
 * Algorithms Used: